ev0clu/portfolio/README.md

 - Framer motion used for animations
 - Toast notification use to improve UX
 - Responsive design for mobile and desktop as well
-- Deployed with self-hosted in Docker container
+- Self-hosted deployement in Docker container
+- Nginx Proxy Manager uses as reverse proxy with Let's encrypt for SSL.
+- Cloudflare uses as DNS provider and protecting traffic.
+- Self-hosted Plausible uses for analytics

 ## How to run from local repository